mactul/discordslashcommands/README.md

 #### Interaction object

-Interaction object is a powerfull object who contain many informations about the interaction between the user and the command.
+Interaction object is a powerful object who contains many informations about the interaction between the user and the command.

-It's looks like:
+It looks like:
 ```
 Interaction
     .version: always 1, this is for the future of slash commands